Scarlets produced a hard-earned 18-10 victory over Connacht to give head coach Brad Mooar a victorious Parc y Scarlets debut in the Guinness PRO14.

 Centre and captain Steff Hughes also led by example at the heart of the action.

 After soaking up an early period of Connacht pressure, Scarlets struck for the game’s opening try after 19 minutes.

-It was started by a break from McNicholl, Asquith went close before Evans pounced in the corner from short range.
+After a series of drives from the forwards, Asquith juggled and went close before Evans pounced in the corner from short range.